ArinTorney/cpp-tools-and-codes/tutorials/c++/To choose a code editor.md

 ### Projects: No
 ### Multiple Tabs: Yes
 ### Plugins: 30, written in Lua
-Micro is an improvement over GNU Nano, which in turn is an improvement over Pico, a console based text editor.
+Micro, written in Go, is an improvement over GNU Nano, which in turn is an improvement over Pico, a console based text editor.
 # Simple
 ## Gedit
 ### Owner: GNU